Depending on your requirements, there are a number of different types of care which could be applicable to you:

 Care at home

-Local authorities will try and support people staying in their home for as long as practically possible, but whilst this might cut down on the cost of residential care, nursing care can still be expensive.
+Local Authorities will try and support people staying in their home for as long as practically possible, but whilst this might cut down on the cost of residential care, care at home can still be expensive.

 Residential care can be broken down into two separate categories: